Paper and Political Change

 “Paper has been such a large part of all political movements and political election campaigns,” says Domtar’s Paper Advocacy Manager Tammy Tufty.
 “Even today, with easily accessible online campaigns and social media advertisements, paper is ever-present.
 From posters and pamphlets to direct mail, people rely heavily on paper to communicate their ideas, beliefs and messages.”

-In 2018, the USPS commissioned a survey to explore voter attitudes and beliefs about the efficacy and authenticity of different forms of political outreach.
-The survey showed 68 percent of people believed direct mail was one of the most credible forms of political outreach — even more credible than TV commercials or other digital advertisements.
+In 2018, the USPS commissioned a survey to explore voter attitudes and beliefs on the efficacy and authenticity of different forms of political outreach.
+The survey results found that 68 percent of people believe direct mail to be one of the most credible forms of political outreach — even more credible than television advertisements or other digital ads.

 “Direct mail matters even more than it did in the days before the internet,” says Haskel.
-“This is important because print establishes a presence that might not exist otherwise.
-Evidence shows that direct mail matters because it enhances the performance of an omnichannel marketing campaign across all channels.
+“I think what’s particularly important is that print establishes a presence that might not exist otherwise. … The evidence shows that direct mail matters because, as part of an omnichannel marketing campaign, it enhances the performance of the campaign across all channels.
 In a segmented campaign, targets who don’t receive direct mail are less likely to respond to other channels.”

 With the ongoing coronavirus pandemic and looming presidential campaign, America’s story is still being told, written and printed.
 Given how the year 2020 has been so far, with the ongoing argument for paper-based voting trails and mail-in ballots to reports that the USPS is on the brink of collapse, this year’s political movements and campaigns will certainly be taught in history classes and serve as the subject of best-selling history books about political change — printed on paper for the next generation to read.